void-linux/void-packages/Manual.md

 - `meson` creates a cross file, `${XBPS_WRAPPERDIR}/meson/xbps_meson.cross`, which configures meson for cross builds.
 This is particularly useful for building packages that wrap meson invocations (e.g., `python3-pep517` packages that use a meson backend) and is added by default for packages that use the `meson` build style.
+It also sets `$MESON_PACKAGE_CACHE_DIR` to `$XBPS_SRCDISTDIR/$pkgname-$version/` so libraries specified as meson wraps can be added to distfiles and will be automatically used by meson.
+See also `common/scripts/gen-wrap-distfiles.py` for a script that generates distfiles entries for wraps.

 - `numpy` configures the environment for cross-compilation of python packages that provide compiled extensions linking to NumPy C libraries.
 If the `meson` build helper is also